Anwarvic/Stanford_CS224u--NLU-Course/README.md

 ## Download Data

-In this repository, we are using data collected by Prof. Christopher Potts that can be downloaded from [here](https://web.stanford.edu/class/cs224u/data/data.tgz).
-After downloading either the `.zip` (1.0GB) file or the `.tgz`(1.4GB) file, we should extract its content and put it in the root directory of this repository.
+In this repository, we are using data collected by Prof. Christopher Potts that can be downloaded from [here](https://web.stanford.edu/class/cs224u/data/data.tgz) knowing that its size is (1.4GB).
+After downloading it, we should extract its content and put it in the root directory of this repository.

 ## Acknowledgement